eduardoqearley/phantom/readme/src/main/tut/querying/execution.md

 ```

-If you instead import from the `finagle` package, the same query will produce a Twitter future:
+If you instead import from the `finagle` package, the same query will produce a `com.twitter.util.Future`:

 ```scala
 import com.outworkers.phantom.finagle._